-Other recent courses include: Art and the Internet; Experiments in Art and Technology; Games at Work: Procedure, Participation, and Play; Going Viral: Performance, Media, Memes; Ethnography in Image, Sound, and Text; Machine-Made Music, Past and Present; Radio Africa; Rights and the Image; Technologies of Reading; The Book before Print; and Woman as Cyborg.
+Recent courses include: Art and the Internet; Experiments in Art and Technology; Games at Work: Going Viral—Performance, Media, Memes; Ethnography in Image, Sound, and Text; Improvisation as Social Science; Radio Africa; Rights and the Image; The Book before Print; and Woman as Cyborg.

 Program Director: Maria Sachiko Cecire